Configuring Custom Roles Claim Rule (Example) - Cloud

 12. Enter a Claim rule name, TalendCloudDomainName.

-13. Enter the configuration to the Custom rule field.
+13. Enter the configuration in the Custom rule field.

 => issue(Type = "TalendCloudDomainName", Value = "<Domain>");